olof-nilsson/refrigerator-grow-box/README.md

 # refrigerator-grow-box
 Software for a refrigerator grow box written in Python

+RefrigeratorGUI.py is stated in "kiosk mode" on boot.
+RefrigeratorController.py is also started on boot and controls everything independent of the GUI (GUI is not needed)

 See Reddit post https://www.reddit.com/r/IndoorGarden/comments/rdy8vm/diy_automated_refrigerator_grow_box/

 I am not a Python expert and definitely a tkinter novice.